Rajat22UEE/Music_Player/README.md

 npm run dev
 Open your browser and navigate to http://localhost:3000 to view the app.

-# APIs Used
-Shazam Core API: Used for music recognition and metadata retrieval.
-IP Geolocation API: Used for personalizing content based on user location.
-Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.